 This guide is designed to help you understand the capabilities included in Snowflake's support for Apache Iceberg.
 Iceberg Tables, now generally available, bring Snowflake's easy platform management and great performance to data stored externally in the open source Apache Iceberg format.

-What You'll Build
+What You Will Build

-Install Conda, Spark, Jupyter
+Install Conda, Spark, DuckDB, Jupyter

 In this quickstart, you can use Conda to easily create a development environment and download necessary packages.
 This is only needed if you choose to follow the last section for using Spark to read Snowflake-managed Iceberg Tables.
 This is not required to create or use Iceberg Tables on Snowflake.
 Here are instructions for installing Conda: